Keyboard shortcuts

 Arguments:

-• perms: The object whose permissions should be adopted by the current task
+• perms: The object whose permissions should be used for subsequent operations in this task

 Returns: None